beeplin/hyper-arrow/README.md

 mount('#app', view, { [UID_ATTR_NAME]: 'uid' })
 ```

 In the dev tool you can see that, when the list changes, the `uid` attributes of `li` elements remain the same.
-That means `ul` is reusing old removed `li`s.
+That shows `ul` is reusing old removed `li`s.

-NOTE: this may be leaking!
-Currently there is no cache invalidation mechanism provided, so if the parent element lives forever and keeps removing more and more new children into cache, the removed children cannot be garbage collected.

 ### `ON_CREATE`